 A CTIA short code audit is triggered when a live short code program fails to meet the standards set out in the CTIA Short Code Monitoring Handbook.
 To find short codes that are not meeting the standards set out in the CTIA Short Code Monitoring Handbook, the CTIA employs a sophisticated in-market monitoring tool, which will review short code campaigns that are being advertised to the public.

-CTIA issues compliance audits weekly for standard rate short codes leased with the Common Short Code Administration.
+CTIA issues compliance audits weekly for standard rate short codes leased with the Short Code Registry.
 CTIA audits are published at 2:00 AM EST every Tuesday, with audits covering issues with short code campaigns during the previous week.

 CTIA distributes Audit Notices each week.
 Each CTIA short code audit will will include the following…